Robert O'Neil Bristow: Early years

 Robert O'Neil Bristow (Bob Bristow) was born to advertising executive Jesse Reuben Bristow and Helen Margorie (Utley) Bristow in St. Louis, Missouri, and was the older brother to Margorie Bristow Allen.
 The family moved to Oklahoma City, Oklahoma, during the Depression where Bristow graduated from Classen High School in 1942.
 He joined the Navy at the age of 17 and served as a Navy corpsman during WWII.
-He attended University of Oklahoma, where he was head cheerleader and received a degree in journalism in 1951, after which he took a job at the Altus Times Democrat newspaper in Altus, Oklahoma, the home of his wife Gaylon.
+He attended the University of Oklahoma, where he was head cheerleader and received a degree in journalism in 1951, after which he took a job at the Altus Times Democrat newspaper in Altus, Oklahoma, the home of his wife Gaylon.

-In 1953, he quit his job and moved Gaylon and their two daughters into a 3-room migrant house on the outskirts of Altus where the rent was $10/mo so he could devote his full time to writing short stories.
+In 1953, he quit his job and moved Gaylon and their two daughters into a 3-room migrant house on the outskirts of Altus where the rent was $10/month so he could devote his full time to writing short stories.
 The house had no street address and no running water.
-In 1956, he became friends with local migrant workers, many of whom attended the local A.M.E.
+He became friends with local migrant workers, many of whom attended the local A.M.E.
 Pleasant Chapel Church which had an assigned circuit minister for only one service per month.
-Because the local Methodist church refused to allow Black Americans to attend church services, Bristow volunteered to act as lay minister at the A.M.E. church for three Sundays per month and was joined on those Sundays by Gaylon and his then three young children.
+In 1956, because the local all white Methodist church refused to allow Black Americans to attend church services, Bristow volunteered to act as lay minister at the A.M.E. church for three Sundays per month and was joined on those Sundays by Gaylon and his then three young children.
 It was this experience at the A.M.E. church that motivated his efforts in the early 1960s to educate White Americans about Black American lives.

 Career

 Bristow returned to the University of Oklahoma in 1960, where he received a master's degree in journalism.
 For his master's thesis, he conducted interviews about story outcomes and demonstrated that people will choose the morally right outcome versus the morally wrong outcome regardless of their personal choices to partake in illegal activities such as prostitution.
 This divergence between "cash-register honesty" and "emotional honesty" lay the groundwork for the characters and plots in his fiction.

 Bristow moved his family to Rock Hill, South Carolina, in 1961, where he became writer-in-residence and professor in the Dept. of Communications at Winthrop University until he retired in 1987.
-He published more than 135 short stories and 6 novels.
+He published more than 135 short stories and six novels.
 Many of his short stories were published in Alfred Hitchcock's Mystery Magazine! as well as Alfred Hitchcock mystery collections.
 One story, "And Practically Strangers," originally published in Redbook magazine as "Hero's Reward," was aired on Schlitz Playhouse in 1959.